 That said, even in the event that the ring turns slightly yellowish, you can always bring it to a jeweler and get it replated with rhodium.
 This is a minor routine job that most jewelers are familiar with and will only cost you around $20.

-* Update in Sept 2014 – It’s been 3 years and the 14K white gold diamond ring I bought still looks the same color as it is when I first received it.
+* Update in Sept 2014 – It’s been 3 years and the 14K white gold diamond ring I bought still looks the same color as it was when I first received it.

-A stimulated image of wearing the ring with a 1 carat sized diamond.
+A simulated image of wearing the ring with a 1 carat sized diamond.

 14K white gold pave ring specifications